Christmaswreath/AeroThemePlasma/README.md

+> [!IMPORTANT]
+> This project is not mine.
+It is from https://gitgud.io/wackyideas/aerothemeplasma and you should not credit me for anything in this repo.

 # AEROTHEMEPLASMA FOR KDE 6

 ## WARNING: This version is very early WIP and is not fully finished.
 Proceed with caution.